MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

    :::image type="content" source="../assets/images/Copilot/api-me-troubleshoot-sideload.png" alt-text="Screenshot shows the error message when sideloading an app to Teams along with the option to copy the error details to clipboard.":::

-* If you encounter any issues while running your app in Teams, use the following troubleshooting steps to identify and resolve your issue :
+* If you encounter any issues while running your app in Teams, use the following troubleshooting steps to identify and resolve your issue:

   1. **Network**: Select the **Network** tab in Developer Tools to inspect network activity